Donwan Harrell

 Donwan Harrell is an American fashion designer.
-He was the founder and former creative director of the New York-based, luxury denim line, PRPS, and was the previsouly the head designer at Nike.
+He was the founder and former creative director of the New York-based, luxury denim line, PRPS, and was the previously the head designer at Nike.

 Early life

 Born in North Carolina and raised in Virginia, Donwan grew up in a low-income family.
 His father worked as a naval ship repairman and his mother was a seamstress.
 He often helped his mother sew her designs that she sold at local flea markets, and would sketch his surroundings to pass the time.
 His mother began entering him into art competitions.
 He began to design and sew clothing which he sold to other students.

 Before he began high school, Donwan began taking pre-collegiate art and drawing classes at RISD before attending Virginia Commonwealth University on a partial scholarship.
 After graduating with a BFA in fashion design from VCU in 1989, he entered the Chambre Syndicale international fashion design competition sponsored by Air France, winning two years in a row.